danistark1/sensorGatewayAPISymf/README.md

 | ------------- | ------------- |
 | application-debug | 1|

+When set to 1, any app error will be record in SensorLogger database table.

 # Pruning

 Everytime a new record is added, report, logging, sensor & moisture readings data will be pruned based on the below configured intervals.